Information Security Management

 * Official guidelines: A globally adopted guideline framework developed by professional cybersecurity organizations

-Information Security Initiatives
+◆Enhancing Information Security Management

 Status of Security Certifications

 NSK has established a PDCA cycle for its information security management system, which includes periodic inventory and risk assessment of information assets and the formulation of plans for addressing and improving risk issues.
 As a result, we have acquired and maintain ISO/IEC 27001 certification, an international standard.
-In addition, based on demands from customers, we acquired TISAX certification, a security certification broadly adopted in Germany’s automobile industry, at nine locations in Europe, China, and Japan.

-Training and Countermeasures against Cyberattacks
+Training and Countermeasures against Cyberattack

 Prevention of Information Leaks and Information Security Education

 The NSK Group has established rules for classifying and appropriately handling information according to the confidentiality level of information assets, paying close attention to the handling of confidential information and striving to prevent information leaks.
-As far as the NSK Group’s training and education endeavors are concerned, the Group is working to maintain and raise employee awareness toward information security through periodic e-Learning courses for employees in and outside Japan.
+As far as the NSK Group’s training and education endeavors are concerned, the Group is working to maintain and raise employee awareness toward information security through periodic e-learning courses for employees in and outside Japan.
 We are also conducting training by employee category, including officers and Systems Management Department members, as well as for employees entering the company or personnel posted overseas.